PubInv/Gluss-Pusher/Sprint2.md

 Note that at 5 amps my coil gets hot quickly.
 The whole idea of this system is to have a low-duty-cycle system, which IS possible with Arduino control, but is hard to do with just my power supply by hand.

+Observation: My think (30 AWG) magnet wire gets RIDICULOUSLY hot at 5 amps in about 1/2 of a second.
+Obviously that will have to be used with a very low duty cycle in that case.

 And BTW, Acrylic is not a good plastic to use for this kind of work.
 It is terribly soft and not very slick.
 It looks nice, though.

+Idea: Right now I am wrapping the coil around the outside of the pipe.
+This is confusing the electrical and mechanical system.
+I could cut the outer pipe --- that is, essentially using two structural pipes on the outside, I could decrease the area of the coil by the diamter of the outer pipe --- that is, using only the thinnest membrane to protect the pipe.

+So now we must ask ourselves: what is the greatest learning capability for the least effort?
+Although I clearly need to quit using the motor shield and design my own circuit that allows more power to be dumped quickly into the coil, that will take some time.

+So I am tempted to rewind my coils at present, and see if I can get significant motion that way.